St. Anthony's Higher Secondary School, Shillong: History

-As St. Anthony’s Higher Secondary school opened Commerce Stream on 1 March 2000, the Junior School, consisting of Nursery to class three was shifted to Don Bosco Technical School with Fr.
-Marius Thongnibah as Headmaster.
-With the opening of commerce stream St. Anthony’s Higher Secondary Section became co-education at the Higher Secondary level.
+As St. Anthony's Higher Secondary school opened Commerce Stream on 1 March 2000, the Junior School, consisting of nursery to class three was shifted to Don Bosco Technical School with Fr.
+Marius Thongnibah as headmaster.
+With the opening of commerce stream St. Anthony's Higher Secondary Section became co-education at the Higher Secondary level.

 On 17 January 2001, Fr.
-Thomas Kunnappallil was appointed Rector.
+Thomas Kunnappallil was appointed rector.
 On completion of his term on 05.05.2004 Fr.
-Joseph Parippil was appointed Rector.
-When father parippil went for treatment on 08.05.2006, Fr.
-Thomas Edamattathu took charge as the Rector and Bro.
-Albert Longley Dkhar was appointed as Principal from December 2006.
-He is the first Salesian Brother to take up an assignment as principal of St Anthony’s Higher Secondary School.
+Joseph Parippil was appointed rector.
+When Father Parippil went for treatment on 8 May 2006, Fr.
+Thomas Edamattathu took charge as the rector and Bro.
+Albert Longley Dkhar was appointed as principal from December 2006.
+He is the first Salesian Brother to take up an assignment as principal of St Anthony's Higher Secondary School.
 On 6 June 2009 Fr.
 Joseph Anikuzhikattil SDB took charge as Rector at Salesian Training Centre.
 In May 2010, the school began also the Arts stream at plus two levels.
 In June 2010 Fr.
-Rajendran Kuttinadar George was appointed the Principal.
-Presently Fr.
-Bernard Grace and Fr.
-Surjit Tigga is appointed as principal and Vice Principal.
+Rajendran Kuttinadar George was appointed the principal.
+Fr.
+Bernard Grace Pala and Fr.
+Surjit Tigga were appointed as principal and vice principal from 2012.
+Fr.
+Surgit Tigga succeeded as principal from 2016.
+At present Fr.
+Anthony Kharkongor is the head of the institution.
 The school also has smart class available from 2011 for class 6 to 12.
 The sports academy and computer academy was inaugurated in August 2011.